vincentbergeron33/Heritage-Housing-Issues/README.md

 * After data analysis, we agreed with stakeholders that the page will:
 	* State business requirement 1
 	* Checkbox: data inspection (display the number of rows and columns in the data, and display the first ten rows of the data)
-	* Display the most correlated variables to Sale Price and the conclusions.
+	* Display the most correlated features to Sale Price and the conclusions.
-	* Checkbox: Individual plots showing the correlation between Sale Price and the numerical variables.
+	* Checkbox: Individual plots showing the correlation between Sale Price and its most correlated features.
-	* Checkbox: Parallel plot showing the correlation between Sale Price and the categorical variables.

 ### Page 3: Predict Sale Price
 * State business requirement 2